Goals and Priorities

 • Decriminalize disability through pre-arrest or pre-booking diversion for people with mental illness and by reforming Oregon’s Aid and Assist process.

-• Promote community-based supports, healthcare, housing, and crisis response (excluding facilities and institutions).
+• Promote community-based supports, housing, and healthcare (including mental health support).

 • Advance and retain employment for social security recipients by addressing legal barriers to employment goals.